 Maafushi Island is the tiniest island on our list.
 It’s less than a mile long and less than a quarter of a mile wide, and its population is around 3,000, including foreigners.
 However, you’ll be surprised to learn that there are actually dozens of affordable accommodations on this itty bitty island.

 Many are even beachfront – although you’re only steps from the beach no matter where you are on Maafushi!
-Hotels like Rehendhi Villa and Triton Beach Hotel & Spa are well-rated options that even include breakfast, for two affordable examples.
+Hotels like Rehendhi Villa and Triton Beach Hotel & Spa are well-rated options, including breakfast, for two affordable examples.

-Believe it or not, there are also quite a few things to do on Maafushi also.
+Believe it or not, there are a few things to do on Maafushi.
 This beautiful island is a great spot for snorkeling, scuba diving, kite surfing, wakeboarding, and ocean fishing, plus, of course, lounging on the beach.

-Many visitors to Maldives use Maafushi as a home base to explore other nearby islands, and there are plenty of tours offering guided excursions to them.
-For example, you might enjoy this Gulhi Island Full-Day Tour or alternatively this Fihalhohi Island Resort Day Trip.
+Many visitors to Maldives use Maafushi as a home base to explore other nearby islands, and plenty of tours offer guided excursions to them.
+For example, you might enjoy this Gulhi Island Full-Day Tour or this Fihalhohi Island Resort Day Trip.

 See Related: Places Similar to the Maldives to Visit

 If you’re looking for a cheap tropical vacation, Cambodia is a fantastic option.
 This country, in general, is full of interesting history and culture, kind people, and great food.

 There are several islands off its coast that are worth visiting, but none is more beautiful than Koh Rong.
 This is one of those tropical islands that becomes a part of you and stays with you for the rest of your life once you visit.